HieuPhC/datacore-board-assessment/README.md

         * Name: Heuristically selects the most complete version (typically the one with accents).

-        * Attributes: Prioritizes Vietstock for all attributes (Role, Independence, and Enriched Fields) due to better data availability.
+        * Attributes: Prioritizes Vietstock for all attributes (Role, Independence, and Enriched Fields) due to higher data quality.

     * Strict Conflict Resolution (Requirement 3b):